awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ip-detector-component.md

 ------
 #### [ 2\.1\.x ]

-`defaultPort`
+`defaultPort`  <a name="ip-detector-component-configuration-default-port"></a>
-\(Optional\) The MQTT broker port to report when this component detects IP addresses\.
+<a name="ip-detector-component-configuration-default-port-definition"></a>\(Optional\) The MQTT broker port to report when this component detects IP addresses\.
 You must specify this parameter if you configure the MQTT broker to use a different port than the default port 8883\.
 Default: `8883`

 `includeIPv4LoopbackAddrs`  <a name="ip-detector-component-configuration-include-ipv4-loopback-addrs"></a>
-\(Optional\) You can enable this option to detect and report IPv4 loopback addresses\.
+<a name="ip-detector-component-configuration-include-ipv4-loopback-addrs-definition"></a>\(Optional\) You can enable this option to detect and report IPv4 loopback addresses\.
 These are IP addresses, such as `localhost`, where a device can communicate with itself\.
 Use this option in test environments where the core device and client device run on the same system\.
 Default: `false`

 `includeIPv4LinkLocalAddrs`  <a name="ip-detector-component-configuration-include-ipv4-link-local-addrs"></a>
-\(Optional\) You can enable this option to detect and report IPv4 [link\-local addresses](https://en.wikipedia.org/wiki/Link-local_address)\.
+<a name="ip-detector-component-configuration-include-ipv4-link-local-addrs-definition"></a>\(Optional\) You can enable this option to detect and report IPv4 [link\-local addresses](https://en.wikipedia.org/wiki/Link-local_address)\.
 Use this option if the core device's network doesn't have Dynamic Host Configuration Protocol \(DHCP\) or statically assigned IP addresses\.
 Default: `false`

 ------
 #### [ 2\.0\.x ]

 `includeIPv4LoopbackAddrs`  <a name="ip-detector-component-configuration-include-ipv4-loopback-addrs"></a>
-\(Optional\) You can enable this option to detect and report IPv4 loopback addresses\.
+<a name="ip-detector-component-configuration-include-ipv4-loopback-addrs-definition"></a>\(Optional\) You can enable this option to detect and report IPv4 loopback addresses\.
 These are IP addresses, such as `localhost`, where a device can communicate with itself\.
 Use this option in test environments where the core device and client device run on the same system\.
 Default: `false`

 `includeIPv4LinkLocalAddrs`  <a name="ip-detector-component-configuration-include-ipv4-link-local-addrs"></a>
-\(Optional\) You can enable this option to detect and report IPv4 [link\-local addresses](https://en.wikipedia.org/wiki/Link-local_address)\.
+<a name="ip-detector-component-configuration-include-ipv4-link-local-addrs-definition"></a>\(Optional\) You can enable this option to detect and report IPv4 [link\-local addresses](https://en.wikipedia.org/wiki/Link-local_address)\.
 Use this option if the core device's network doesn't have Dynamic Host Configuration Protocol \(DHCP\) or statically assigned IP addresses\.
 Default: `false`

 ------